bashfx/fx-cargohold/README.md

 ---

 ## ⚠️ **Important Warning**
-crates.io is a shared resource — **do not spam** it with dozens of useless crates you never plan to build.
+crates.io is a shared resource: **do not spam** it with dozens of useless crates you never plan to build.
 If you reserve a name, either:
 1. Build something real, **or**
 2. Clearly mark it as available for transfer.